jerryjappinen/vue-project-template/README.md

 - Copying the app icons and launch images to the app package while deploying sometimes fails.
 Redeploying should help.
 - When deploying to an iOS device, usually the script hangs and the app freezes.
 There seems to be a bug in Cordova related to hiding the splash screen.
 Kill the script, the app process on the device and remove the cable, and you can launch the app.
 - The preferences `DisallowOverscroll`, `SuppressesLongPressGesture` and `Suppresses3DTouchGesture` might cause issues with event handling/triggering.
 If you have issues with click events not firing, try messing with those.
+- Cordova is a really hacky and unstable system.
+Sometimes you get weird errors and you just need to `rm -rf` the entire Cordova folder, create a new one and things then work if you `init-cordova` and `build-ios` again.